DanielThomas/oh-your-dotfiles/README.md

 - `install.homebrew-tap`: A list of Homebrew taps
 - `install.mas`: A list of App Store apps to install
 - `install.open`: A list of files to be handled by the default application association using the `open` command
+- `install.apt`: A list of apt packages to install

 #### Installing from the App Store with `install.mas` files ####